 Sarno apologized for police actions taken during the COVID-19 pandemic.

-The five officers, accused of assaulting four men while off- duty, had been suspended, but were brought back on reportedly to help a short-staffed police department.
+The five officers, charged in association with the case where four men were assaulted by off- duty police officers, had been suspended, but were brought back on reportedly to help a short-staffed police department.

 “I have asked police commissioner Cheryl Clapprood to re-suspend these five officers,” Sarno added.

 Next, Sarno declared racism a public health crisis and will establish an Office of Racial Equity within the city’s Health and Human Services Department.